matzegoebel/WRFlux/README.md

 </a>

-This implementation leads to a much better closure of the budget as the previous one, but not quite as good as the [back-transformed advection equation](#backtrans).
+This implementation leads to a much better closure of the budget than the previous one, but not quite as good as the [back-transformed advection equation](#backtrans).

 ### Averaging and decomposition